willfaught/paige/README.md

       account_id: "123456"
     utterances: # utteranc.es
       github_repo: "example/foo"
+  credit:
+    data:
+      hide: false # Don't credit this project in a data attribute; default is false
+    link:
+      hide: false # Don't credit this project in the footer; default is false
+  header:
+    menu:
+      breakpoint: "sm" # Bootstrap breakpoint at which to display all menu items; default is "sm"
+      style: "pills" # Menu item style; must be "links" or "pills"; default is "pills"
   home:
     blurb: "There's a new daddy in town." # Displayed below the greeting; default is ""
     greeting: "You know best" # Displayed below the image; default is ""